 RDBMS vs MongoDB

-Following are the difference between RDBMS (Relational Database Management System) vs MongoDB
+difference between RDBMS (Relational Database Management System) vs MongoDB.

 MongoDB is a non-relational database.

-In MongoDB Collection based and key-value pair.
-The collection contains documents known as Fields.
+Collection based and key-value pair.
+The collection contains documents known as

 MongoDB is flexible and it doesn’t need normalized data.